 The Archive is free to visit and open to the public as well as members of the University.*

-Your visit starts by signing in
+Your visit starts by reading the new Reader Guidelines 2021

 If you have not been to the Archives before you will need to complete a registration form and show staff some form of identification such as a driving license or matriculation card**

 In signing the registration form you are agreeing to abide by the Archive's Reader guidelines and will follow the record handling guidelines.
 It is also an agreement to comply with personal data legislation**